-□ Be available to students on a regular basis, as well as during registration times. Υ Maintain posted office hours during each semester. Υ Schedule adequate time for advising to accommodate the number of advisees assigned to you. ☐ Understand the academic requirements for students in the majors, minors and endorsements offered by your department. ☐ Y Know the course sequencing, the frequency of course offerings and alternative routes to degree completion. □ Become proficient with MyBlue .
-This includes knowing how to read and interpret a Degree Audit degree audit to determine the classes needed for graduation, as well as progress made toward degree completion. ☐ Be knowledgeable about University policies and procedures as they affect student academic standing, behavior standards and campus life. ☐ Keep resource materials (such as the Undergraduate Catalog ) on hand to answer questions about academic policies.
-Other useful resources are available from the Registrar's Office on MyBlue , through e-mail messages from various departments, and through training programs for advisors. ☐ Know about University resources.
-Help students find answers and resolve problems by referring them to appropriate University personnel/departments. ☐ Establish friendly relationships and rapport with your advisees.
-Help them feel comfortable coming to you with questions and concerns. ☐ Provide students with enough information to make well-thought-out decisions regarding class selection, changing class schedules, selecting majors and minors, and establishing long-range educational and career goals. ☐ Discuss techniques for improving academic performance with students when necessary, and help them plan a program consistent with their interests and abilities. □ Support - and challenge - students, letting them know that you want to see them succeed and reach their potential, both academically and professionally.
+Be available to students on a regular basis, as well as during registration times. ☐ Maintain posted office hours during each semester. ☐ Schedule adequate time for advising to accommodate the number of advisees assigned to you.
+Understand the academic requirements for students in the majors, minors and endorsements offere by your department.
+Know the course sequencing, the frequency of course offerings and alternative routes to degree completion.
+Become proficient with MyBlue .
+This includes knowing how to read and interpret a Degree Audit degree audit to determine the classes needed for graduation, as well as progress made toward degree completion.
+Questions about MyBlue and Degree Audit can be addressed to the Registrar's Office (8527).
+Be knowledgeable about University policies and procedures as they affect student academic standing, behavior standards and campus life.
+Keep resource materials (such as the Undergraduate Catalog) on hand to answer questions about academic policies.
+Other useful resources are available from the Registrar's Office on MyBlue , through e-mail messages from various departments, and through training programs for advisors.
+Know about University resources.
+Help students find answers and resolve problems by referring them to appropriate University personnel/departments.
+Establish friendly relationships and rapport with your advisees.
+Help them feel comfortable coming to you with questions and concerns.
+Provide students with enough information to make well-thought-out decisions regarding class selection, changing class schedules, selecting majors and minors, and establishing long-range educational and career goals.
+Discuss techniques for improving academic performance with students when necessary, and help them plan a program consistent with their interests and abilities.
+Support - and challenge - students, letting them know that you want to see them succeed and reactheir potential, both academically and professionally.